Medical-Software-Foundation/canvas/protocols/cms125v6-breast-cancer-screening/README.md

-## Key Objectives:
- - You will learn the patient population targeted in the Breast Cancer Screening protocol.
- - You will learn the measure description for the Breast Cancer Screening protocol.
- - You will learn about exclusions from the Breast Cancer Screening protocol.
- - You will learn about interventions available for the Breast Cancer Screening protocol.
 ## Population:
  - All patients born as female and that have an age between 51 inclusive and 74 exclusive.
  - CANVAS: All patients born as female and that have age between 50 inclusive and 75 exclusive.